seemoo-lab/wisec2017_nexmon_jammer_reproducibility/README.md

 in power consumption.
 After all experiments are done, stop the capture and export the data as csv-file so that it can be read by MATLAB to produce the mat-file, as described above.

+## Generating the experiment_1_CHX_X0MHz.mat files

+The procedure for generating the experiment_1_CHX_X0MHz.mat files is similar to generating the experiment_2.mat file.
+However, instead of installing the firmware for experiment 2, we install the firmware for experiment 1.
+Depending on the channel (CHX) and the bandwidth (X0MHz), you have to manually uncomment one of the `set_chanspec` lines in the `experiment_1` function of the experiment_1.c file.